PropertyRentalManager.jar from here.cd [PATH_TO_JAR_DIRECTORY]

 It also lists the number of clients present at the time, after listing them all.
 The format for that is as follows -

-There are 2 clients in this list```list -client n/
+There are 2 clients in this list```list -client n/ to demonstrate1.Doja Catlist -client -short

 It also lists the number of clients present in the list in the end.